 Here is an example of Wineman Technology's company logo and one of their product logos.

-2. Brand Colors: A brand color pallet not only looks good, it also ties your brand together.
+A brand color palette not only looks good, it also ties your brand together.
 Start by picking a main brand color and then select complementary colors to accent it.
 Here's an example of strong color palette:

 Here's an example of a brand color palette.